KaveIO/AmbariKave/README.md

 AmbariKave extends Ambari adding some more services.
 It does this by adding a stack to Ambari.
 Ambari is nicely extensible and adding a stack does not interfere with older stacks, not can it interfere with already running services.

-This means there are two genral ways to install these services
+This means there are two general ways to install these services

 * Install ambari however you wish to, and then add our patch for a new stack
 * Use our wrapper around the ambari installer to install and also patch